-Mallika Dutt is president and chief executive officer of Breakthrough, an innovative, international human rights organization that uses the power of popular culture, media, and community education to transform public attitudes and advance equality, justice, and dignity.
+Mallika Dutt is president and chief executive officer of Breakthrough, an innovative, global human rights organization that uses the power of popular culture, media, and community education to transform public attitudes and advance equality, justice, and dignity.
 Through award-winning initiatives in India and the United States, Breakthrough addresses critical global issues, including violence against women, sexuality and HIV/AIDS, racial justice, and immigrant rights.

 Prior to founding Breakthrough, Dutt served as program officer for human rights at the Ford Foundation’s New Delhi Office, where she initiated the foundation’s work in police reform and forged unique partnerships between police, nongovernmental organizations, and civil society groups.
 She also acted as the associate director of the Center for Women’s Global Leadership at Rutgers University.

 Dutt has authored several influential articles and essays, including the widely referenced “With Liberty and Justice for All: Women’s Human Rights in the United States.”
 She is also coauthor of the globally-utilized manual, Local Action Global Change: Learning About the Human Rights of Women and Girls, which has been translated into more than 10 languages.